 If you’ve ever toyed with the idea of purchasing a set of knives for a wedding gift, you might want to rethink.
 According to superstition and folklore, sharp objects like knives are symbolic of having the power to sever a relationship!

-8. Start of the Honeymoon
+8. Start of the honeymoon

 The honeymoon has evolved quite a bit over the centuries.
-In ancient times, newlyweds are thought to have drank mead (a drink made from honey) for a month after they got hitched.
+In ancient times, newlyweds are thought to have drunk mead (a drink made from honey) for a month after they got hitched.
 In Norse tradition, the bride and groom would reportedly go into hiding for 30 days after their wedding.
 Meanwhile, in the 19th century, the idea of the bridal tour seems to have paved the way for the post-wedding honeymoon as we know it today!